marvel-nccr/quantum-mobile/docs/developers/build-vagrant.md

 # Build a desktop VM

-> Would you like to add/remove some components of Quantum Mobile and produce your own customised image?
+In the following, we explain how to build your own custom Quantum Mobile image, allowing you to remove components you don't need and add new ones.

 The [quantum mobile repository](https://github.com/marvel-nccr/quantum-mobile) contains the Vagrant and [Ansible playbooks]([ansible playbook](https://docs.ansible.com/ansible/latest/user_guide/playbooks.html)) required to set up the virtual machine from scratch.

-Allow at least one hour for the build:
+Calculate at least one hour for building the VM:

 ````{dropdown} Approximate Timings
 ```